iTwin/itwinjs-core/docs/presentation/Content/ContentInstancesOfSpecificClasses.md

 > **Default value:** `1000`

-Defines the order in which specifications are handled - higher priority means the specifications is handled first.
-If priorities are equal, the specifications are handled in the order they're defined.
+Controls the order in which specifications are handled — specification with higher priority value is handled first.
+If priorities are equal, the specifications are handled in the order they appear in the ruleset.

 ```ts
 [[include:ContentInstancesOfSpecificClasses.Priority.Ruleset]]